infusionsoft/infusionsoft-php/README.md

 This version implements RESTful endpoints, a new version of Guzzle, and a restructured request handler.

+As of version 1.4, PHP 7+ is required.

 ### Breaking Change

 If you use the `Contacts`, `Orders` or `Products` services, there are now two different classes handling each service - one for REST, one for XML-RPC. *This version of the SDK will load the REST class by default.* If you still need the XML-RPC class, pass `'xml'` as an argument when requesting the object: `$infusionsoft->orders('xml')'`